 The way this data behaves when aggregated is often overlooked so I thought I’d share a few basic pointers to help avoid falling into the most common data aggregation traps.
-I’m going to run through two examples where aggregation becomes problematic.
+I’m going to run through two examples where data aggregation becomes problematic.
 The first one probably is familiar if you’ve worked with some kind of statistics.

 Data aggregation 101

 Say I’ve got a daily breakdown of cost per click (CPC) for the first seven days of January:

 I’m interested in finding out what the CPC rate was for the whole period.
-Throughout this article, I’ll refer to the most simple (and obvious?) approach to aggregation as the “naïve method”.
+Throughout this article, I’ll refer to the most simple (and obvious?) approach to data aggregation as the “naïve method”.
 In this case, the naïve method of aggregating the CPC value for each day and dividing it by number of days will most likely not give me the actual CPC for the period.
 Here’s what the calculation would give me: